Online Trajectory Optimization for Persistent Monitoring Problems in Partitioned Environments: Global Planning

 \section{Global Planning}

-As illustrated by the yellow dashed curve in \figref{fig:tsp:initial:optimal:trajectory}, an optimal trajectory is comprised of (i) the sequence in which the targets are visited; (ii) the points on the partition set boundaries where the agent changes its mode; (iii) the trajectories connecting the points from (ii) of one target region to the next; and (iv) the local monitoring segments within each target region.
-Note that since the agent does not sense any of the targets along trajectory segments in (iii), these trajectories must be time-optimal for the overall trajectory to be optimal.
-Optimizing (i)-(iii) can be done offline; in this section we develop heuristics for this. \secref{sec:trajectory:decomposition} then introduces the optimization of (iv), which is done online.

-The goal of this section is to find a periodic target visiting sequence $(i_1, i_2, \dots, i_K)$, where $K$ is the length of that sequence, together with the time optimal switching segments between the target regions $i_k$ to $i_{k+1}$.
-We do this by abstracting the mission space to a graph, where each node represents a target and each directed edge denotes the minimum time required to travel from one node to the other.
-Given such a graph we seek a minimum time cycle that visits all targets, i.e., we want to solve a \ac{tsp} problem, which is NP-hard in and of itself.
-Such a path is illustrated by the (directed) red line in \figref{fig:tsp:initial:optimal:trajectory}.
-Depending on the number of targets we can use an exact solver or resort to heuristics.

-In order to generate the graph introduced above, we must compute the minimum time required to travel between any pair of targets.
-To do this, we created an algorithm inspired by \ac{rrt}~\cite{karaman2010incremental} in order to generate a global search tree capturing minimum-time paths to each target $i_\ell$ from anywhere in the mission space.
+In order to generate the graph introduced in \secref{sec:visiting:sequence}, we must compute the minimum time required to travel between any pair of targets.
 The main difference from the formulation in~\cite{karaman2010incremental} is the presence of the hybrid dynamics.
-We exploit the partition structure by assuming the existence of a local controller for each region $i$ with the capability of computing a (time optimal) control law that steers the agent from $x$ to $y$ within region $\partition_i$.
+We exploit the partition structure by assuming the existence of a local controller for each region $i$ with the capability of computing (time-optimal) control laws that steer the agent from $x$ to $y$ within region $\partition_i$.
 We denote the time required to do so by

-Note that while we assume $\minswitchT$ to be time optimal, the rest of our approach does not strictly require it; the resulting paths would, of course, be suboptimal.
-With this abstraction, we can modify the original \ac{rrt} algorithm to produce a search tree on which all nodes, apart from the root node, lie on the boundary sets of the partition.
+Note that while we assume $\minswitchT$ to be time optimal, the rest of our approach does not strictly require it; a heuristic could be used, with (potentially) a loss of optimality.
+With this abstraction, we can modify the well-known \ac{rrt} algorithm to produce a search tree on which all nodes, apart from the root node, lie on the boundary sets of the partition.
 Below we describe the \ac{rrbt} algorithm in more detail.
-A brief pseudo-code overview is provided in \algoref{algo:rrbt}.
-In~\figref{fig:rrbt:illustration} we illustrate an example of a search tree generated for the root node (yellow) together with a particular path from another node (green).
+A brief pseudocode overview is provided in \algoref{algo:rrbt}. \figref{fig:rrbt:illustration} illustrates an example of a search tree generated for the root node (red), and \figref{fig:rrbt:illustration:travel:time} shows the global travel durations from anywhere in $\S$ to the root node.